-State law allows exemptions to the compulsory attendance requirements for several types of absences.
-These include the following activities and events: Religious holy days; required court appearances; activities related to obtaining United States citizenship; service as an election clerk; and documented health-care appointments, including absences for recognized services for students diagnosed with autism spectrum disorders.
+State law allows exemptions to the compulsory attendance requirements for several types of absences if the student makes up all work.
+These include the following activities and events:

+- Religious holy days; - Required court appearances;

+- Activities related to obtaining United States citizenship; - Service as an election clerk; and - Documented health-care appointments, including absences for recognized services for students diagnosed with autism spectrum disorders.